 FOR ASSISTANCE WITH IRB APPLICATIONS

-Research Affairs - Research Protection Programs (the IRB office) serves the administrative needs of the IRB and assists investigators with the submission process.
+Human Research & Compliance serves the administrative needs of the IRB and assists investigators with the submission process.
 IRB staff are available to answer questions and preview consent documents.
 Investigators involved in human subject research for the first time are particularly encouraged to avail themselves of this service.
 For additional copies of the IRB application, information about submission deadlines, and other assistance, call the IRB office at ext.
 44531.

 Submitting for Expedited Review or Exempt Status

-The process for obtaining expedited review or exempt status is similar to regular IRB review except that applications may be submitted at any time and two sets of application materials including original are needed.
+The process for obtaining expedited review or exempt status is similar to regular IRB review except that applications may be submitted at any time.
 The IRB office, with the assistance of the IRB chair, will determine if the application qualifies for expedited review or exempt status.
 If it qualifies for exempt status, the investigator will receive a letter from the IRB documenting this determination.
 The time required for expedited review depends on the availability of the investigator to make any necessary corrections and the availability of the IRB chair, usually only a few days.